MetanoKid/coding-scars/_drafts/tdd-triple-triad-0.md

 }
 {% endhighlight %}

+Good job!
+We've now implemented the first feature with a full TDD approach!

 ### Board as a square grid

 Okay, now that we've seen how we define our `Board` we'll model it as a 3x3 square grid.
 This time I won't be listing all the steps in the TDD checklist and may skip some of them.